henrygarner/biscuit/README.md

 ## Installation

-Add the following dependency to you `prpject.clj` file:
+Add the following dependency to you `project.clj` file:

 ```clojure
 [biscuit "1.0.0"]